 Mr. Haim currently teaches Modern Dance and Choreography.

 Jackie Villegas-MacLin has over 40 years of extensive training and performing in Flamenco and Spanish Classical dance.
 She is the director and founder of her performing flamenco troupe “Dances of Spain” and operates as an independent flamenco dance instructor in the Seattle metropolitan area.
 In addition to her experience in Spanish dance, Jackie has a background in Mexican Folk, Ballet and Jazz dance and has been a featured dancer and choreographer in Musical Theatre.
 Jackie also produces her own creative works and performs regularly with various flamenco groups in the Seattle area.
 In addition, she is the Executive Director of Espacio de Arte, a non -profit organization specializing in visiting flamenco artists from Spain and workshop production.

 Oleg Dusaev - Accompanist

-Mr. Dusaev is a well-known Russian pianist and chamber music player.
+Mr. Dusaev is a well-known pianist and chamber music player.
 He graduated from Moscow Tchaikovsky Conservatory in 2003 with a Masters in piano while studying with the world-famous professor Vera Gornostaeva.
 From 2003 to 2005, Oleg attended the same graduate school and was mentored by the same professor.
 While being at the graduate school, Oleg Dusaev was awarded the Mstislav Rostropovich grant.
-Oleg is a prizewinner of numerous international competitions in Russia and Europe.
+Oleg is also a prizewinner of numerous international competitions in Europe.
 He also attended international music festivals and participated in piano master classes and concerts as a valuable artist and a guest.

-Maria Razumova - Science and Math
+Maria Razumova - Costume Manager

 Bret Swigard, MPT, OCS, CMPT, c.
 MDT -